YaoLab-Bioinfo/shinyChromosome/In_Data_Format.md

     1  2583523    1  2546654  1.2
 ```

-Acceptable data format can also be
+Acceptable input data can also be

 ```